You are listening to the Sean Hannity Radio Show Podcast.

 When he did not indict her, I went on the air and I said she should have been indicted at least on the misdemeanor.

-Because when you look at the actual dictates of what you have to meet in that law, it was it was touchy with respect to the felony, but to me it was clear on the misdemeanor.
+Because when you look at the actual dictates of what you have to meet in that law, it was touchy with respect to the felony, but to me, it was clear on the misdemeanor.

-I don't see how this stuff is touchy because it was what we're not a lawyer.
+I don't see how this stuff is touchy because it was.

-You know, you have to meet, you have to use elements.
+You know, you have to meet, you have to meet.

 I actually didn't think so.